 - Keeping a debit card balance above $100

 - Using Quicken to keep track of every expense

 One of the main commitments he had to subscribe to was not spending when cash was low.
 He said, “It was hard, especially towards the end of the month, but I had to forego credit card spending.
 If I couldn’t afford it, then it had to wait.”
 It was difficult, he admitted, but now his goals are all realized.
 His commitment to living credit-free is not a bad idea.

 When it comes to credit, almost everyone has it.
 For example, a recent survey done Hoffman & Brinker showed that as of September 2009, Americans owed $917 billion in revolving credit lines.
 Just about 70 percent of that credit is currently past due.

 It’s no secret that consumers over-used their credit, and the harsh reality is that lenders have changed their rules in terms of lending and limits.
 Without an action plan, many Americans will find themselves at a difficult juncture in their finances.
-Mortgage loans, car loans and unsecured loans are no longer given out to just any applicant.
+Mortgage loans, car loans and unsecured loans are no longer given out to just any consumer.
 Prior to the recession lending laws were lax.
-It was easy to get funding and almost every credit-scored applicant could find some lender to extend money.
+It was easy to get funding and almost every credit-scored consumer could find some lender to extend money.
 Granted, the money most likely would come with a hefty interest rate, but for most consumers that was a price they were willing to pay.

 Today’s world of cash management